River Tweed: Etymology

 Tweed may represent an Old Brittonic name meaning "border".
 A doubtful proposal is that the name is derived from a non-Celtic form of the Indo-European root *teuha- meaning "swell, grow powerful".

 Course

 The River Tweed flows primarily through the scenic Borders region of Scotland.
 Eastwards from the settlements on opposing banks of Birgham and Carham it forms the historic boundary between Scotland and England.

-It rises in the Lowther Hills at Tweed's Well near to where the Clyde, draining northwest (10 km from the Tweed's Well), and the Annan draining south (1.9 km from the Tweed's Well) also rise.
+It rises in the Lowther Hills at Tweed's Well near the rising points of the Clyde -- draining northwest (10 km from the Tweed's Well) -- and the Annan, draining south (1.9 km from the Tweed's Well).

 "Annan, Tweed and Clyde rise oot the ae hillside" is a saying from the Border region.
 East of Kelso, it becomes a section of the eastern part of the border.
 Entering England, its lower reaches are in Northumberland, where it enters the North Sea at Berwick-upon-Tweed.